-Carthage’s new Intercultural Center for Equity, Advocacy, and Engagement serves as the hub for inclusive campus programming related to equity and inclusion.
+New in Fall 2020, Carthage’s Intercultural Center for Equity, Advocacy, and Engagement serves as the hub for inclusive campus programming related to equity and inclusion.
 It is a space for students to gather and is intended to facilitate a welcoming, inclusive campus for all.

 - Events to celebrate national heritage and history months, including Hispanic Heritage Month, LGBT+ History Month, and Native American History Month.
 These events are designed to amplify diverse and underrepresented viewpoints.

-- The “Building Beloved Community” anti-hate training series, which borrows its name and spirit from a quote by the Reverand Martin Luther King Jr., calling for all to employ love to combat hate.
+- The “Building Beloved Community” anti-hate training series, which borrows its name and spirit from a quote by the Rev. Martin Luther King Jr., calling for all to employ love to combat hate.

-- The new Java & Justice podcast-style interview program, which features weekly guests from diverse backgrounds who speak to our community about their inspiring work.
+- The Java and Justice podcast-style interview program, which features weekly guests from diverse backgrounds who speak to our community about their inspiring work.